 visited the site a number of times.

 Above..a map of the summit area, from the 5-year review of ASPA 130 (pdf), presented at the 25th ATCM (Warsaw, 2002).
 [The protected area (the two rectangles northwest of the crater) was later redesignated as part of ASPA 175.]
 This area was set aside to study mosses and other growths in the steam-warmed soil.
-I'm guessing that the site of the helicopter crash is a couple hundred meters uphill/south of the Lower Erebus Hut on this map.
+I'm guessing that the site of the helicopter crash is above the 3500 meter contour uphill/south of the Lower Erebus Hut on this map.
 Also note that the Upper Erebus Hut was wiped out in a storm at the beginning of the 2015-16 austral summer season, with debris scattered far and wide.

 Above, a newer view of the wreckage as it appeared in December 2010.
 This photo, from Peter Rejcek, originally appeared on the second page of this Antarctic Sun article about the volcano research on Mount Erebus.

-Back to history...after the crash, my photographer friend explored the local area with one of the Coast Guard crewmen.
-He asserted that if necessary he could walk down to Cape Royds to seek help.
+Back to history...after the crash, Stu explored the local area with one of the Coast Guard crewmen.
+He asserted that if necessary he could walk down to Cape Royds to seek help, and after finally meeting Stu in 2018 I firmly believe he could have done it if necessary.
 Neider pooh-poohed this idea saying that a deadly end in a crevasse would be inevitable.
 But that probably was unlikely.
 Remember that the first ascent of Erebus (12,447 feet) was conducted by members of Shackleton's winter party, who were, of course, staying in the hut at Cape Royds.
 They essentially walked straight uphill about 12 miles from the hut, and reached the crater around 10 March 1908 without encountering crevasses other than those resulting from fumaroles near the summit.
 In the present era the route is sometimes used (by snowmobile) by the McMurdo SAR team for training...and it was also used by ironworker Charlie Blackmer during his clandestine ascent on his day off in January 1991.